yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 print("Comments worked!")
 ```

-## Python Data Structures

-A data structure is a way of organizing data in the computer memory.
-Data structures can implement one or more particular data types (ADT).
-Some data structures can be built based on a basic type or basic building block.
-Most languages allow more complicated composite types to be recursively constructed starting from basic types.

 ### Variables

 Variables allow us to store results, text, functions or data that we can retrieve later by invoking their name.
 They give our code persistence.
 Unlike many other programming languages, you don’t have to explicitly define a variable name or its datatype beforehand; you can create variables on the fly!
 Variables can also be continuously redefined.
 Python emphasizes legibility.
 You should as well!
 Good naming practices clearly refer to the data you are storing.